| |

 PX3 PRIX DE LA PHOTOGRAPHIE PARIS

-PARIS, FRANCE PRIX DE LA PHOTOGRAPHIE PARIS (PX3) ANNOUNCES WINNERS OF PX3 2011 COMPETITION.
+PRIX DE LA PHOTOGRAPHIE PARIS (PX3) ANNOUNCES WINNERS OF PX3 2011 COMPETITION.
 Andrea Paolini Merlo of Italy was Awarded:

 Bronze in category Non-Professional Press for the entry entitled "InMotion".